 The Robotics team's home is our brand new, on-campus Robotics lab.

-As a team, La Reina placed in the Top 3 in 10 events, earning 1st place in Speech, 1st place in Literature, 2nd place in Super Quiz and Economics, and 3rd place in Essay, Art, Math, Science, and Social Science.
+In the Ventura County Championships, La Reina placed in the Top three in 10 events, earning 1st place in Speech, 1st place in Literature, 2nd place in Super Quiz and Economics, and 3rd place in Essay, Art, Math, Science, and Social Science.
 Individually, every member of earned at least one medal.